WPTQ: Programming

 WPTQ broadcasts a classic rock music format to the Bowling Green, Kentucky, area.
 The format features classic rock songs from the 1960s, 1970s and 1980s, as well as select Active Rock songs from the 1990s and 2000s.
 In addition to its usual music programming, WPTQ broadcasts the games of the National Football League's Tennessee Titans through the Titans Radio Network.
 It is also the flagship radio station for WKU Hilltoppers football from the Hilltopper Sports Network.

 WPTQ-HD2/W252CV

 As an active rock station, the station broadcasts rock hits from the 1980s, 1990s, 2000s, and the current decade, with only the biggest acts in rock and roll from the 1970s.
 The Local Show, which is now run on this station on Sunday nights at 7 p.m.
 Central time, is a local show showcasing local rock bands in southern Kentucky.

+On March 20, 2025, WPTQ-HD2 rebranded as "98.3 The Point".